Office/Department: Geography, Department of

 Box #: 27

 Jeff has been involved in several projects where he has utilized GIS and spatial analysis.
 Past projects include work on mangrove habitats in Florida, chagas disease in Ecuador, the impacts of marine recreational fishing in the United States, the spatial dimensions of housing value, crime, and education in Jacksonville, Florida, and an examination of race and elevation in the urban areas of the Southern United States.
 Dr. Ueland’s current research examines changes in the land cover of wetlands at various scales, broad-scale climate changes, spatial and Bayesian statistical methods, and complex adaptive systems.
 Through these and other projects Dr. Ueland has given over 40 invited and conference presentations, has over 10 peer-reviewed journal articles including contributions in Science, The Bulletin of Marine Science, and The Geographical Review.
 Dr. Ueland currently teaches courses in GIS, Remote Sensing, Spatial Statistics, Biogeography, and Physical Geography.
-Dr. Ueland was just awarded a yearlong, Fulbright Scholarship to Namibia where he will be teaching and conducting research in the Department of Geography, History, and Environmental Studies at the University of Namibia starting in January 2013.
+Dr. Ueland was awarded a yearlong, Fulbright Scholarship to Namibia where he taught and conducted research in the Department of Geography, History, and Environmental Studies at the University of Namibia.